Pedro Ximénez: Spain

-In 2008, additionally Spanish plantings of Pedro Ximénez were found in the Canary Islands (less than 1 ha), Castile-La Mancha (117 ha), Catalunya (12 ha) and Extremadura (639 ha).
+In 2008, plantings of Pedro Ximénez were found in Spain in the Canary Islands (less than 1 ha), Castile-La Mancha (117 ha), Catalunya (12 ha) and Extremadura (639 ha).

 Outside Spain

 In 2010, there were 350 ha of Pedro Ximénez planted in Portugal where the grape is most commonly known as Perrum.
 Here it is most widely planted in the Portuguese wine region of Evora and Borba in the Alentejo region with some limited plantings in the Vinho Regional (VR) zone of the Algarve in southern Portugal.
 While some varietal examples do exist, the grape is most commonly used as a blending varietal in Portugal.

 In South America, most of the plantings of the grape known as Pedro Ximénez or Pedro Jimenez used in pisco production are actually an entirely different variety known in Argentina as Pedro Giménez.
 However, with the advances in DNA testing and improved knowledge of ampelography, plantings of authentic Pedro Ximénez have been identified as growing Chile with 33 ha reported in 2008 (as opposed to the more than 3000 ha of Pedro Giménez grown in Chile).
 There is still some confusion as to which variety is which with producers in the Elqui Province making dry, fruity and unfortified varietal wines labeled as true Pedro Ximénez that may in all actuality still be the Argentine Pedro Giménez.

 In Australia, Pedro Ximénez is known under the synonym of Pedro and has been historically used in producing unfortified, sweet sticky wines infected with noble rot and labeled as "Pedro Sauterne" (in reference to the French dessert wine Sauternes).
 While the grape was once widely planted in the irrigated vineyards of New South Wales near the town of Griffith, in recent years plantings have declined.
 Some limited plantings of the grape can still be found in Western Australia in the Margaret River region, in the Barossa Valley of South Australia and the Rutherglen region of Victoria where—despite Rutherglen's reputation for dessert wines—Pedro Ximénez is often used to produce dry, unfortified wines.